 Housecraft is a furniture arrangement app with a range of items that can be resized to fit in your room.
 We consider this a planning app more than an app you'd use to shop, like you would with Ikea Place.
 It also has a fun disaster feature that lets you create havoc in a room.

-MeasureKit costs £4.99/$4.99.
-But that'd be money well spent, because with this app, you can measure almost anything using your iPhone or iPad camera, including angles and room dimensions.
+MeasureKit is money well spent, because with this app, you can measure almost anything using your iPhone or iPad camera, including angles and room dimensions.
 The ruler tool is free, but you'll need to upgrade for the others.

 TapMeasure is like other measurement apps, but it goes a step further, letting you create floor plans and 3D room models, which you can then export as CAD files.
 It's free to download and use, though some features, like the CAD file export one, cost extra.

 Night Sky lets you identify stars, planets, constellations, and satellites.
-It has a "Grand Orrery" premium feature (costs £1.99/$1.99 a month) that lets you see the Solar System in your home.
+It has a "Grand Orrery" premium feature that lets you see the Solar System in your home.
 You can walk around it, zoom in on planets, and explore - all in AR.

 This cheeky weather app has a new AR mode, thanks to ARKit, so you can get "hilariously snarky forecasts" in AR.
-The team behind the app, which costs £4.99/$4.99, also warns users not to poke the ocular sensor, which, now you know you totally will.
+The team behind the app also warns users not to poke the ocular sensor, which, now you know you totally will.

 Looking to shop for a new or used car in the US?
 Check out this extensive vehicle database and you will be able to visualise a potential vehicle purchase by placing it in your garage or driveway.
 Edmunds said you can use this AR feature to confirm if a car will fit wherever you'll want to park it.